igorka48/CleanSocialAppTemplate/README.md

 Data layer has repositories for data mock.

-Base of architecture taken from Fernando Cejas Clean Achitecture sample. https://github.com/android10/Android-CleanArchitecture
+Base of architecture taken from Fernando Cejas Clean Architecture sample. https://github.com/android10/Android-CleanArchitecture

 But, this project uses Kotlin.